marina601/discover-malta/README.md

 ![edit-review](readme-files/images/edit-review-page.png)

-- Navigating from "View Reviews Page" by clicking "Edit" button the user is being redirected to "Edit Review Page"
+- Navigating from "View Reviews Page" by clicking "Edit" button the user is being redirected to the "Edit Review Page"
 - Toast notification lets the user know which trip review they are editing
 - Message at the top of the page lets the user know what action they can perform
 - Current star rating is displayed in the form of numbers
-- The user may update their star rating by clicking on the relevan star
+- The user may update their star rating by clicking on the relevant star
 - The user may update their review title and review.
 - Once the form is valid and submitted the user is being redirected to "View Reviews Page" where they can view their updated review.
 - Updated review date also automatically changes to the current date.